ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_smpi.rst

    *Required settings for script*

    * plot_type: only "cycle_latlon (time, lat, lon)" and "cycle_zonal (time, plev, lat)" available for SMPI; usage is defined in the recipe and is dependent on the used variable (2D variable: cycle_latlon, 3D variable: cycle_zonal)
-   * time_avg: type of time average (only "annualclim" allowed for SMPI, any other settings are not supported for this diagnostic)
+   * time_avg: type of time average (only "yearly" allowed for SMPI, any other settings are not supported for this diagnostic)
    * region: selected region (only "global" allowed for SMPI, any other settings are not supported for this diagnostic)
    * normalization: metric normalization ("CMIP5" for analysis of CMIP5 simulations; to be adjusted accordingly for a different CMIP phase)
    * calc_grading: calculates grading metrics (has to be set to "true" in the recipe)